Jump to navigation

 Public Comment can be made in writing, in testimony during a public hearing or both.
 You may submit written comments to email@example.com.
 Upon completion of the public comment period, a Hearing Officer (who also conducts the public rulemaking hearing) reviews the public comments and makes a recommendation to the State Licensing Authority (the Executive Director of the Department of Revenue or their designee,) who adopts the rules as proposed, adopts the rules with modifications or sends the rules back to the Division for additional work.

-Notice and Reporting Requirements for Non-Collecting Retailers Tax Hearing - August 16, 2107 at 9:00 AM at 1375 Sherman St., Room 127, Denver, CO 80203.
-The Department will hold a rulemaking hearing on the following rule:
+October Formal Rulemaking Hearing - October 17, 2107 at 9:00 AM at the Legislative Services Building, 200 E. 14th Ave., Room B, Denver, CO 80203.
+The Department will hold a rulemaking hearing on the following rules:

 Petition for Rule Changes - Submit Petition for Rulemaking